-Premises licences are subject to the requirements set-out in the Gambling Act 2005 and regulations, as well as specific mandatory and default conditions which are detailed in regulations issued by the Secretary of State.
-Licensing Authorities are able to exclude default conditions and also attach others, where this is considered appropriate.
+1. Premises licences are subject to the requirements set out in the Gambling Act 2005 and regulations, as well as specific mandatory and default conditions which are detailed in regulations issued by the Secretary of State.
+Licensing Authorities can exclude default conditions and attach others, where this is considered appropriate.